UDOOboard/X86-Docs/docs/03_Basic_Setup/04_Remote_Desktop_(VNC).md

  <div class="tab-content">
   <div role="tabpanel" class="tab-pane active" id="vnc-linux-server">

-On Linux you usually need to install VNC Server.
+On Linux you usually need to install a VNC Server.
 There are various alternatives.
-For example you can install of these through the package manager of your Linux Distro or downloading from the official websites:
+For example you can install one of these through the package manager of your Linux Distro or downloading from the official websites:

 * [x11vnc](http://www.karlrunge.com/x11vnc/)
 * [tightvncserver](http://www.tightvnc.com/licensing-tvnserver.php)